top of page

 Valuable Partnerships

 We value our partnerships and believe that they are essential in creating a stronger community.
 Our shared understanding and values allow us to make for a collective focus towards lasting progress.
-Some of our partnerships include the Tohono O’odham Farm and Food Working Group, Arizona Food Systems Network, AmeriCorps Vista and NCCC, National Young Farmers Coalition, National Incubator Farm Training Initiative, Ajo Emergency Food Partnership, Districts of the Tohono O’odham Nation, Community Food Bank of Southern Arizona, Arizona Ag workforce Development Coalition, AZ Food Bank Network.
+Some of our partnerships include the Tohono O’odham Farm and Food Working Group, Arizona Food Systems Network, AmeriCorps Vista and NCCC, National Young Farmers Coalition, National Incubator Farm Training Initiative, Ajo Emergency Food Partnership, Districts of the Tohono O’odham Nation, Community Food Bank of Southern Arizona, Arizona Ag Workforce Development Coalition, AZ Food Bank Network.
 We also view our funders as our partners.
-These include Pima County and Freeport McMoRan.
+These include Pima County, Freeport McMoRan, and Desert Diamond Casinos.

 The Team